aristotelis-bobas/cub3d/README.md

 ## Project

-This was a project for Codam (42 Network).
+This is a project for Codam (42 Network). <br>
-The assignment consisted of writing a raycaster to render a 3D environment using the MiniLibX (MLX) library for graphical instructions.
-The engine is based on the original Wolfenstein 3D, and rendered from a 2D map.
+The assignment consisted of writing a ray casting engine, rendering a 3D environment from a 2D map. <br>
-I finished the project on 26 February 2020 with a grade of 115%.
+The MiniLibX library is used as an API for the graphical instructions.

 ## Gameplay

-I chose to add the following gameplay elements to the engine;
+As a bonus assignment I chose to add the following gameplay elements to the engine:

 - picking up weapons
 - sound effects
 - damage mechanics